JNPRAutomate/unicast2multicast-translator/README.md

 Once the translator is running, you can terminate it by pressing enter.
 The translator will report a read timeout at periodic intervals (currently set to 5 seconds) as long as it is not receiving any unicast packets for translation.
-This is *not* an error, but rather an indication that the translator is alive and well and simply waiting for clients to start sending unicast streams for translation.
+This is *not* an error, but rather an indication that the translator is alive and well and simply waiting for clients to start sending unicast packets to the translator.

-Whenever a packet pertaining to a previously unseen unicast flow arrives (packets are mapped to flows using their source IP and source port), the translator will randomly pick a multicast address and reserve it for that new flow.
+Whenever a packet pertaining to a previously unseen unicast flow arrives (a packet is mapped to its respective flow using its source IP and its source port), the translator will randomly pick a multicast address and reserve it for that new flow.
 This initial unicast packet, and any subsequent unicast packets pertaining to that same flow, will then be translated to multicast packets with a destination IP matching the multicast address that was reserved for the unicast flow.
 The translator will also add information about the new stream to the